-The threshold limit value for the time-weighted average (TLV-TWA), adopted for workplaces by the American Conference of Governmental Industrial Hygienists (ACGIH), for Portland cement particulates is equal to 1 mg/m3 (respirable fraction). [for additional information, see also Subsection 15.1]
+Please refer to the threshold limit value for the time-weighted average (TLV-TWA), adopted for the workplace by the American Conference of Governmental Industrial Hygienists (ACGIH).
+For Portland cement particulate it is equal to 1 mg per m3 (respirable fraction). [for additional information, see also Subsection 15.1]